 - The leaf springs are visibly rusted, broken, or loose

-To maintain the leaf springs, you should regularly inspect them for any signs of wear or damage, lubricate them with grease or oil to prevent corrosion and friction, and replace them if they are beyond repair.
+To control the leaf springs, you should regularly inspect them for any signs of wear or damage, lubricate them with grease or oil to prevent corrosion and friction, and change them if they are beyond repair.
 You can also consult a professional mechanic for advice on how to properly care for your leaf springs and suspension system.

 Common Issues with Leaf Springs